 - 5. Determine the Implementation Plan.
-Describe where the assessment methods will be administered and the timeline for administration. - 6.
+Describe where and how data will be collected and the timeline. - 6.
 Designate key personnel.
-Provide the name of the faculty or staff member responsible for collection of data. - 7.
+It can be helpful to designate key faculty and staff responsible for collecting data. - 7.
 Analyze and report assessment results.
 After assessment data are collected, scored, and analyzed, the results need to be summarized in a meaningful way and shared to collaboratively determine action items to improve student learning or administrative functions.
 Patterns, predictions, problems, and questions should become apparent while summarizing the data.
-Note: Individual student scores or rubrics should not be submitted to the Taskstream AMS platform.
+Note: Individual student scores or rubrics should not be submitted to the Watermark P&SS platform.